Cloudflare-Mining/Cloudflare-Datamining/README.md

 ## Intro

-This repository mines a lot of publicly available data from Cloudflare, including their customer dashboard, NPM/GitHub repos, marketing site, and more.
+This repository mines a lot of publicly available data from [Cloudflare](https://www.cloudflare.com/), including their customer dashboard, NPM/GitHub repos, marketing site, and more.
 Automated commits will be made frequently and will show how the data changes over time.

-Some of the data can be visualised on the website at https://cfdata.lol.
+Some of the data can be visualised on the [website](https://cfdata.lol).

-You can join the Discord at https://discord.gg/Z94Hn6qVDm for notifications of changes.
+You can join the [Discord](https://discord.gg/Z94Hn6qVDm) for notifications of changes.

 ## Structure
 - Scripts are in `scripts`